Identity documents in the United States: Immigration

+The Immigration and Nationality Act of 1952 added Section 264(e), "Every alien, eighteen years of age and over, shall at all times carry with him and have in his personal possession any certificate of alien registration or alien registration receipt card issued to him pursuant to subsection (d).
+Any alien who fails to comply with the provisions of this subsection shall be guilty of a misdemeanor and shall upon conviction for each offense be fined not to exceed $100 or be imprisoned not more than thirty days, or both."
+Citing case laws, reliable authors, incl. those at American Jurisprudence, have written that there are probable causes to arrest immigrant who fails to produce the documentation by U.S. Immigration and Customs Enforcement unless proven otherwise.

 Other identity documents

 In the absence of a national identity card, the typical adult in the United States often possesses a large number of documents issued by many different public and private entities to prove their identity.

 For citizens who acquire United States citizenship not by virtue of being born in the United States, the federal government issues a Certificate of U.S. Citizenship or Certificate of Naturalization, which are documents that function similarly to a birth certificate.
 These two documents, along with a U.S. passport, are by law one of the few primary documents for proving U.S. citizenship.
 These certificates are normally not carried on a day-to-day basis; instead, they are used to procure other documents, such as a passport or driver's license, which are then carried and used as a primary means of identification.

 The federal government also issues a variety of other documents and cards which can be used to establish identity.
 Trusted traveler cards are issued by US Customs and Border Protection to indicate participation in the NEXUS, SENTRI, or Global Entry programs used to facilitate expedited entry through customs.
 Within the marine trades (and supporting trades thereof), the Transportation Worker Identification Credential provides unescorted access to secured port facilitates.

 Federal, state, and local governments and agencies typically issue identification cards for their employees.
 These cards can be used to prove identity outside of the workplace.
 Although there are varying degrees of acceptance, government workplace identification is generally seen as more trustworthy than workplace identification from a private company.
 A notable example is the Department of Defense's Common Access Card, which functions as the military's primary ID card.

 There are a variety of secondary documents used to establish identity.
 However, these documents are typically not accepted as a primary form of identification.
 They are typically only used to obtain a primary form of identification (usually a driver's license or passport), when other forms of identification have been lost or stolen, or as auxiliary documents in conjunction with a primary form of identification.
 These other documents include: